-The Professorial Respiratory Centre offers specialized treatment for a wide range of breathing related disorders.
+The Professorial Respiratory Centre offers specialised treatment for a wide range of breathing related disorders.

 1. Severe Asthma and allied allergic and vasculitic respiratory disorders